 Pathways for Sequestration and Storing Carbon

 Vermont's natural and working lands and waters are our greatest asset in mitigating the impacts of climate change.
 Natural climate solutions (as outlined in section 13) are conservation, restoration and improved land management actions that increase carbon storage or avoid greenhouse gas emissions in landscapes and wetlands.
 Combined with taking action to reduce our emissions through the preceding strategies and actions, natural climate solutions offer Vermont some of our best options in the response to climate change.
 These strategies and actions will help us build a more resilient and adaptive Vermont while also helping us sequester and store more carbon.
-Natural and working lands (NWL) in Vermont currently store over 2,000 MMT CO2– sequester carbon at a current annual rate of -2.91 MMT CO2 –e . this sequestration and storage capacity.
+Natural and working lands (NWL) in Vermont currently store over 2,000 MMT CO2–e and sequester carbon at a current annual rate of -2.91 MMT CO2 –e .
+Steps must be taken to ensure this sequestration and storage capacity are maintained and enhanced.

 Those that live and work in these ecosystems have a critical role in helping us reduce our net emissions.
 Management decisions on NWLs can result in both the reduction of emissions and also increased absorption and storage of carbon dioxide (sequestration) from the same unit of land – these management choices also result in net sequestration across forestry, wetlands, and agricultural emissions.
-Therefore, it is critical that landowners and those within the farm and forest sectors to select the best management decisions to both ensure the continued sequestration and long-term storage of carbon.
+Therefore, it is critical that landowners and those within the farm and forest sectors are empowered to select the best management decisions to both ensure the continued sequestration and long-term storage of carbon, while maintaining economically viable operations.
 A critical component of moving into a resilient and adaptive future in the face of our changing climate lies squarely in our ability as a state to empower, embrace, and increase the inherent resiliency of our natural and working lands and ecosystems to provide for our shared future.

-Outlined below is a set of pathways, strategies, and actions that will not only empower land to store and sequester carbon, but uplift and resource the land stewards, landowners, farmers, foresters, and caretakers who interact with our natural and working lands every day.
-As a result, Vermont will also realize significant co-benefits, including buffering the impacts of extreme precipitation and drought stress, reducing downstream flood risks, supporting biodiversity, protecting water quality and enhancing productivity of healthy soils.
+Outlined below is a set of pathways, strategies, and actions that will not only empower Vermont’s land to store and sequester carbon, but uplift and resource the land stewards, landowners, farmers, foresters, and caretakers who interact with our natural and working lands every day.
+As a result, Vermont will also realize significant co-benefits, including buffering the impacts of extreme precipitation and drought stress, reducing downstream flood risks, supporting biodiversity and regional habitat connectivity, protecting water quality, and enhancing productivity of healthy soils.
 This work also seeks to acknowledge the systems in which we are currently mired, those that capitalize farmers and foresters into extractive methods of production and result in both inequity to our land base, historically marginalized populations, frontline, and impacted communities, including farmers and foresters themselves.

 Efforts to invest in the capability of Vermont’s natural and working lands to sequester and store carbon are being undertaken by farm and forest managers on their lands throughout Vermont today, but as we face increased extreme weather events, generational land transfer, exacerbated income and social inequity it will be incumbent upon us all to transform the manner with which we design and implement our approach moving forward to ensure that both an equity and climate lens are first and foremost in how we prioritize our actions.
-Vermont is fortunate to have large forest, wetland, and agricultural carbon stocks must take action to maintain them.
+Vermont is fortunate to have large forest, wetland, and agricultural carbon stocks and we must take action to maintain them.
 While carbon sequestration rates are not constant, we can invest in conservation practices and more while also further advancing research and monitoring to foster a deeper understanding of Vermont’s sequestration potential.